A Customer Relationship Management (CRM) system provides a central place where businesses can manage customer and prospect data.

 - Additional data storage

 HubSpot, for the most part, functions as a free standalone CRM.
-The only added costs are the paid marketing and sales tools that are available list above.
+The only added costs are the paid marketing and sales tools that are listed above.

 If we look at the most common features associated with CRM technologies, here is how both companies stack up: